What is a REALTOR?

 How do I become a member of the New Jersey REALTORS® Association (NJR) and the National Association of REALTORS® (NAR)

-As a member of the Gloucester Salem Counties Board of REALTORS®, you are automatically a member of the NJAR and NAR.
+As a primary member of the Gloucester Salem Counties Board of REALTORS®, you are automatically a member of the NJR and NAR.
 The annual dues you pay to GSCBOR are broken into local, state and national portions.
 GSCBOR is merely an agent for those dues collections.

 When are membership fees billed?

 Membership fees run on a calendar year.
 Dues invoices are sent out electronically via email to all REALTORS®, generally the first week in November.
 It is imperative that members keep their email addresses current and notify us of any changes.
-(Not responsible if you do not receive your invoice because of an incorrect email.)
-Brokers are billed for their dues, as well the dues of any non-member licensee affiliated with their office.
-It is the responsibility of the broker to collect from their non-member licensee and remit to us.
+(Not responsible if you do not receive your invoice because of an incorrect email.).
+It is the responsibility of the Broker to ensure that all the licensees within their office have remitted their annual dues payment prior to the deadline.

-Can I pay my annual dues assessment in installements?
+Can I pay my annual dues assessment in installments?
 Are dues refundable?

 What is the difference between primary and secondary membership?